bg9595/mthfn/README.md

     N = F % H;               // cross product

-    mathFn P = cos(t) * F;   // multiplies each component of F by cos(t)
+    vecMathFn P = cos(t) * F;   // multiplies each component of F by cos(t)

-    mathFn Q = F / cos(t);   // divides each component of F by cos(t)
+    vecMathFn Q = F / cos(t);   // divides each component of F by cos(t)

  For any of these operators, the dimension and number variables of each of the two functions should make mathematical sense.
 For the composition, `J` automatically has its variables set to those of `G`, but the others still need their variables set (this could have been done in one line for each function, eg. `m(x,y,z) = F*H`).
-As with mathFn's, any combination of numbers/functions/variables can be plugged into a vecMathFn.
+As with `mathFn`, any combination of numbers/functions/variables can be plugged into a `vecMathFn`.

-    mathFn p1 = z^2 / 4
+    mathFn p1 = z^2 / 4;
     mathFn p2 = x*y*z - t;

     vecMathFn R = G(p1, p2, w, 4);